The Library is open over the October long weekend, with reduced hours on Monday 2 October 2023. View the long weekend opening hours here.

 G. E. Morrison wished for his papers to be donated to the Mitchell Library.
 Of particular significance are his detailed and comprehensive diaries which provide a unique insight into the power of communication, between East and West, in the late nineteenth and early twentieth centuries.

-You can find more information on the George Morrsion collection in our Manuscripts & Pictures Catalogue.
+You can find more information on the George Morrison collection in the catalogue.